Music for People (album)

-Music for People is the second album by the band VAST, released in September 12, 2000 by Elektra Records.
+Music for People is the second album by the band VAST, released on September 12, 2000, by Elektra Records.
 It would be VAST's last album on Elektra Records.
 After the success of VAST's debut album, Music for People could only produce one successful single, "Free", which gained major MTV exposure.
 However, after the mixed success of the album, VAST and Elektra Records parted ways over disappointing sales and differing views on the future of the band.

 Track listing

 All songs written by Jon Crosby.